Maverick0351a/signet-pqc-control-plane/README.md

 ## Compliance Pack

-Use the `spcp.receipts.pack` helpers (or wire into your CLI) to bundle receipts + STH + a tiny verifier script into a ZIP an auditor can run offline.

-## Supply-chain hardening

 - `dependabot.yml`, `SECURITY.md`, CI with code quality & tests configured with **least-privilege token permissions**.
 - You should **pin GitHub Actions by full commit SHA** using your existing pinning script before enabling required checks.